grey-cat-1908/website/content/blog/today-project/index.md

 # TODAY project

-Not too long ago I decided to create a pretty useless project.
+Not too long ago I decided to create a rather useless project.
 It shows emoji and color of the day.
 All of this is calculated by my formulas using my own algorithms on client-side.

 Here are some formulas that I have used in TODAY project: